Antelope Canyon weather can vary throughout the year; thick snows conceal the winter ground and scorching desert heat saddles the summer air.

 October is statistically the wettest month of the year at Antelope Canyon, but only averages at 1 inch of rain.

-Some of the best weather of the year occurs in October; an October day with pleasant temperatures and light wind is gorgeous.
+Some of the best weather of the year occurs in October; an October day with pleasant temperatures and a light wind is gorgeous.

 Antelope Canyon Weather in November